 Build a relationship with your child’s school

-Your relationship with the school will demonstrate to your child and the school's staff the importance you attach to education.
-Even if you relocate often or are temporarily deployed, there are ways you can build a relationship with the school and your child's teachers to help your child perform as well as possible:
+Your relationship with the school will show your child and the school’s staff the importance you attach to education.
+Even if you relocate often or are temporarily deployed, there are ways you can build a relationship with the school and your child’s teachers to help your child perform as well as possible: